 - Detractors (rating 0-6): Unhappy customers who may recommend against your company, product, or service

 NPS® scores are calculated by taking the percentage of respondents who are promoters and subtracting the percentage of respondents that are detractors.
 This will generate a score ranging from -100 to 100, which is your Net Promoter Score®.
-For more information, read the Analyze NPS® Results article.
+For more information, refer to the Analyze NPS® Results article from the Additional Resources section.

 Business Use Cases